Schedule Free Consultation

 Is Your Personal Injury Settlement Taxable?

-In general, any portion of compensation received in a personal injury claim relating to a physical injury or illness can’t be taxed—as long as it relates directly to the injury or illness.
-For instance, if you were injured in a truck accident caused by someone else’s recklessness and received a settlement of $60,000 for your medical expenses, this will be nontaxable.
+In general, any portion of compensation received in a personal injury claim relating to physical injuries or illness can’t be taxed — as long as it relates directly to the injury or illness.
+For instance, if you were injured in a truck accident caused by someone else’s recklessness and received a settlement of $60,000 for your medical bills, this will be nontaxable.
 If you also received an additional settlement of $10,000 for emotional distress because you lost your ability to live your life normally after the injury, this would also be nontaxable because it was directly related to your injury.

 However, if you have a claim for emotional distress or employment discrimination that has nothing to do with a physical injury, your settlement or verdict would be taxable.